AndreBlankholm/professional-readme-generator/README.md

   * [Tests](#test)
   * [Questions](#questions)
   # Installation
-  The following necessary dependencies must be installed to run the application: none
+  The following necessary dependencies must be installed to run the application: Inquirer
   # Usage
-  In order to use this app, a whole bunch of steps
+  In order to use this app, Git clone this repo, and then run "npm i" and then run "node index".
-  # Licence
+  # License
    [![License](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
   # Contributions
-  Contributors: andre
+  Contributors: Andre Blankholm
   # Tests
-  The following is needed to run tests: na
+  The following is needed to run tests: NA
   # Questions
-  If you have any questions about the repository contact andre directly at : ablankholm@gmail.com.
+  If you have any questions about the repository contact Andre Blankholm directly at : ablankholm@gmail.com.